julia-wrobel/registr/paper/paper.md

 Functional data are observed in many different fields.
 One classic example are longer-term panel studies where a sequence of measurements is observed for each subject.
-Functional data can however also be observed over other domains like space.
-Compared to classical longitudinal analyses and by setting the focus to the one observed _curve_ per subject, functional data analysis sets the focus on the analysis of the observed shapes of the time-dependent processes.
+Compared to classical longitudinal studies and by analyzing the observed _curve_ per subject, functional data analysis focuses more on the shapes of the (time-dependent) processes.
 E.g., one can analyze the speed of growth of children until adulthood in the Berkeley child growth study:

 ![\label{fig:data}](figures/1_data.png)

-Functional data have different modes of variation that underly them.
+Functional data comprise different modes of variation.
-In the mentioned example, not only can growth spurts be more or less pronounced regarding the happening growth (i.e., _amplitude variation_), but each spurt can also be delayed for some months / years for individual subjects (i.e., _phase variation_).
+In the Berkeley study, not only can growth spurts be more or less pronounced regarding the actual growth (i.e., _amplitude variation_ along the y-axis), but each spurt can also be shifted for some months / years for individual subjects (i.e., _phase variation_ along the x-axis).
-Even if focus is mostly on amplitude variation, observed curves often have to be preprocessed by a _registration method_ to eliminate phase variation.
+Even if focus is on amplitude variation, observed curves often have to be preprocessed by a _registration method_ to eliminate phase variation.

-Most registration methods can only handle continuous data or data with a Gaussian structure.
-However, functional data are often non-Gaussian or even categorical.
+Most registration methods can only handle continuous data or data with a gaussian structure.
+However, functional data are often non-gaussian or even categorical.
-E.g., each time point can comprise a binary indicator for physical (non-)activity of patients (compare @wrobel2019).
+E.g., each time point can comprise a binary indicator for physical (in)activity of patients [@wrobel2019].
-Moreover, most registration approaches rely on completely observed curves where the measurement comprises the underlying process from its very start to its very end.
+Moreover, most registration approaches are only applicable to completely observed curves that comprise the underlying process from its very start to its very end.

 # Exponential Family-based Registration